-6 through 11 months 6-8 fluid ounces breastmilk, iron fortified infant formula, or portions of both and when developmentally ready and when developmentally ready (One or more items from the following) 0-1⁄2 oz eq (0-4 tablespoons) iron fortified infant cereal (IFIC); OR 0-4 tablespoons meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas); OR 0-2 ounces of cheese; OR 0-4 ounces (volume) of cottage cheese or yogurt AND 0-2 tablespoons vegetable, fruit, or a combination of both (no juice) waffles, breakfast cereal, etc.) are not creditable foods at breakfast, lunch, and supper nnot be served in place of IFIC.
+6 through 11 months 6-8 fluid ounces breastmilk, iron fortified infant formula, or portions of both and when developmentally ready and when developmentally ready (One or more items from the following) 0-1⁄2 oz eq (0-4 tablespoons) iron fortified infant cereal (IFIC); OR 0-4 tablespoons meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas); OR 0-2 ounces of cheese; OR 0-4 ounces (volume) of cottage cheese or yogurt AND 0-2 tablespoons vegetable, fruit, or a combination of both (no juice) Grain items (i.e., bread, pancakes, waffles, breakfast cereal, etc.) are not creditable foods at breakfast, lunch, and supper in the infant meal pattern.
+They cannot be served in place of IFIC.
 Snack 6 through 11 months 2-4 fluid ounces breastmilk, iron fortified infant formula, or portions of both and when developmentally ready (One or more items from the following) 0-1⁄2 oz eq bread/bread-like items; OR 0-1⁄4 oz eq crackers; OR 0-1⁄2 oz eq (0-4 tablespoons) iron fortified infant cereal (IFIC); OR 0-1⁄4 oz eq ready-to-eat breakfast cereal AND 0-2 tablespoons vegetable, fruit, or a combination of both (no juice)